msupply-foundation/msupply_docs/content/docs/programs/requisitions.md

 | **MOS**                   | Months of stock for the item                                                                              |
 | **Reason**                | A reason will be provided if their is a difference between the supply quantity and the requested quantity |

+![Program Requisition Line
+Edit](/docs/programs/images/program_requisition_line_edit.png)

-And the side panel will also show the program information.
+An additional section will be visible in the side panel showing the program information.

 ![Requisition: detail](/docs/programs/images/requisition-detail.png)